GSA/fpki-guides/pages/fpki_cas.md

 ### SHA-1 Federal Root Certification Authority

-The SHA-1 Federal Root CA G2 (SHA-1 FRCA) supports federal entities that still have certificates which use the deprecated SHA-1 signature hash algorithm.
-The SHA-1 hash algorithm has been deemed not secure enough for today’s standards.
-The SHA-1 FRCA was created and is maintained to facilitate backwards interoperability for those legacy systems unable to fully transition to SHA-256 and to support the migrations over time.
-Federal organizations should no longer use certificates with the SHA-1 hash.
+The SHA-1 Federal Root CA G2 (SHA-1 FRCA) was created and is maintained to facilitate backwards interoperability for legacy systems unable to fully transition to SHA-256.
+The SHA-1 Federal Root CA G2 supports some defense partners and government legacy applications that still use SHA-1 certificates.

+The deprecated SHA-1 hash algorithm has been deemed not secure enough for today’s federal systems.
+Federal agencies should no longer generate, use, or accept certificates with the SHA-1 hash.

-{% include alert-warning.html content="Certificates using the SHA-1 signature hash algorithm under current policy are limited to legacy enterprise systems and are being completely phased out." %}
+{% include alert-warning.html content="Certificates using the SHA-1 signature hash algorithm under current policy are limited to legacy systems and are being completely phased out." %}

 ### All Federal PKI Certification Authorities